Zubaid-AhmedZia/SIgnatureVerification/README.md

 Solution : Using EIP‑712 to sign structured data by admin and pass the signature as parameter to claim function that will recover and verify the signature.

-I will ad nonce and deadline for making it more secure.
+I will add nonce and deadline for making it more secure.